cagrikucukbesleme/cagrikucukbesleme/README.md

 - 👋 Hi, I’m @cagrikucukbesleme
-- 👀 I’m interested in Java Backend Devlopment and Python Data science development
+- 👀 I’m interested in Java Backend Devlopment.
-- 🌱 I’m currently learning java and python deep learning tech
+- 🌱 I’m currently learning Java, Spring, Hibernate, Spring data Jpa, Docker
 - 📫 How to reach me:
 -              in/cagrikucukbesleme or cagrikucukbesleme@gmail.com
-- I'm currently work for Kafein Technology Solutions as an Information Management Consultant almost 1 year.
+- I worked for Kafein Technology Solutions as an Information Management Consultant almost 1 year.

 <!---
 cagrikucukbesleme/cagrikucukbesleme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.